francoisschwarzentruber/openmusicwriter/README.md

 You can enter notes via your microphone: https://www.youtube.com/watch?v=To_kwGIFznI

-You can enter notes by drawing: https://www.youtube.com/watch?v=kVzTVEgyk-8
+It features hand-written note recognition: https://www.youtube.com/watch?v=kVzTVEgyk-8

-The software enables youto be free: https://www.youtube.com/watch?v=9qSdSdtywbE
+The software enables you to be free where to draw notes, the layout is performed once the software understands what you wrote: https://www.youtube.com/watch?v=9qSdSdtywbE